 For a vegan version sprinkle some salt on watermelon cubes and use more walnuts.
 That’s how the Japanese eat their watermelon, with salt.

 1. Soak walnuts in hot water for five minutes in a bowl.
 Rinse and cover with cold water and a pinch of salt.
 Let stand for a few minutes (it can soak for as long as half a day and will get even better with longer soaking).
 Rinse and drain.

 2. Cut your watermelon into cubes or use a spoon to scoop out the red flesh and put in a bowl.

 3. Cube or crumble the cheese over the watermelon.
 Add the walnut pieces and garnish with Persian basil or mint leaves.

 4. Put your nigella seeds in a small pan and toast briefly on medium heat until fragrant.
-Sprinkle on the salad and enjoy!
+Sprinkle the seeds on the salad and enjoy!